 Schedule the exam before you start the application process

-It’s possible to start the medical exam before you begin the application process for a Green card and permanent Residency.
-But if you receive the results before starting the procedure, a civil surgeon must sign it within sixty days of filing your green card application.
+It’s possible to start the medical exam before you begin applying for a Green card and permanent Residency.
+But if you receive the results before beginning the procedure, a civil surgeon must sign it within sixty days of filing your green card application.
 If the signing is before sixty days, you may not apply.

 Schedule the medical exam after you start your application process

-After you start the permanent residency or green card application, you can submit your U.S. immigration medical exam result to the USCIS.
+After you begin the permanent Residency or green card application, you can submit your U.S. immigration medical exam result to the USCIS.
 You also have the option of bringing it to the interview session.
 When the doctor signs the documents, it’s valid for two years.

 What should you bring to the Immigration Medical Exam?